Liguanea: Hope Estate

 Richard Hope, a member of the English Army, founded the Hope Estate in the 1660s.
 It was first a cattle-mill.
 Given permission to operate a watermill along Hope River to grind sugar cane in 1752, it became a sugar plantation.
 It was called the Hope Plantation.
 The estate grew and in 1826 it was called Hope Estate.

-Hope Botanical Garden and Zoo
+Hope Botanical Gardens and Hope Zoo

-The Hope Botanical Garden and Zoo, located on Old Hope Road, includes a botanical garden, orchid house, and stone aqueduct.
-There is also a children’s amusement park and a zoo.
-It is located on what was formerly the Hope Estate.
+The Hope Botanical Gardens and the Hope Zoo, located on Old Hope Road, include a botanical garden, orchid house, and stone aqueduct.
+There is also a children's amusement park and a zoo.
+They are located on what was formerly the Hope Estate.
 In 1881, the government acquired the land and laid out the gardens.
 In 1953, the Royal Botanical Gardens were formed for a visit by Queen Elizabeth II.
-The Botanical Gardens are the largest in the Caribbean.
+The botanical gardens are the largest in the Caribbean.